Closed-loop equilibria for Stackelberg games: a story about stochastic targets: Solving the problem of the leader: strong formulation

-\item Let us also digress on the equivalence of the strong and weak formulations.
+\item Let us now comment on {\rm \Cref{assumption.strongtarget}}.
+The Lipschitz-continuity of $\sigma$ and $\lambda\sigma$ in $(x,b)$ and of $b^\star\in \Bc^\star$ in $x$ ensures that the process $X^{t,x,\upsilon}$ is well-defined.
+Notice that $Y^{t,x,y,\upsilon}$ is a direct definition.
+The Lipschitz-continuity in $(x,b)$ of $c$ in {\rm \Cref{assumption.strongtarget}} together with the Lipschitz-continuity of $b^\star\in \Bc^\star$ in $z$ will be used to establish a comparison principle for the target boundaries in {\rm \Cref{sec.verification.leader}}.
+Regarding \Cref{assumption.strongtarget}\ref{assumption.strongtarget.3}, since we do not assume uniqueness of the maximisers of $h^{\rm F}$ in $b$, we focus on the class $\Bc^\star$ to guarantee uniqueness of strong solutions in the formulation of the problem though this can be certainly verified without it on a case-by-case basis.
+We stress this assumption is not needed for the main result of this section, namely \Cref{thm.verification}, so long as one can verify existence of a strong solution.
+Needless to say, from the point of view of the Leader, optimizing over $\Bc^\star$ is, in general, suboptimal.\footnote{In the case in which $\Bc^\star_o$ is single-valued, our assumption reads as the unique maximizing function $b^\star$ being Lipscthiz continuous.
+Then $\Bc^\star=\Bc^\star_o$ and the Leader is not solving a suboptimal problem.} We highlight that the assumption on the elements of $\Bc^\star$ is ultimately one on the primitives of the model.
+In general, membership in $\Bc^\star$ can be verified via convex or first-order analysis in cases where $h^{\rm F}$ exhibits a separable structure in $(x,b)$ or admits regular optimizers, respectively.
+This applies, for example, to the setting discussed in Section 2 in which $\Bc^\star$ is equal to $\Bc^\star_o$ and consists of a single element the moment $h^{\rm F}$ is strongly concave. \item Let us also digress on the equivalence of the strong and weak formulations.
 A potential roadmap to obtain this result uses {\rm \cite{karoui2013capacities2}}.
 Indeed, to handle the constraint in both formulations, it is natural to embed it in the reward by means of a Lagrange multiplier $k \geq 0$ and the continuous penalty function $\Phi(y,x)\coloneqq |g(x)-y|^2$.
 In this way, after establishing that strong duality holds, the results in {\rm \cite{karoui2013capacities2}} will allow us to obtain the equivalence of the strong and weak formulations for each element of a family of penalised problems, obtained by fixing $k$ and optimising over the corresponding controls.
-The only work needed to complete this argument is the strong duality results for the Lagrangian versions of both $\hat V_L$ and $\tilde V_L$.
-We have refrained from writing such arguments as this will require, for instance, introducing the so-called relaxed formulation of $\hat V_L$, which will unnecessarily encumber our analysis. \end{enumerate} \end{remark}
+The only work needed to complete this argument is the strong duality results for the Lagrangian versions of both $\hat V_{\rm L}$ and $\tilde V_{\rm L}$.
+We have refrained from writing such arguments as this will require, for instance, introducing the so-called relaxed formulation of $\hat V_{\rm L}$, which will unnecessarily encumber our analysis. \end{enumerate} \end{remark}

-As usual in stochastic target problems, we define the target reachability set as the set set of triplets $(t,x,y)$ such that the set $\mathfrak{C}(t,x,y)$ is non-empty.
+As usual in stochastic target problems, we define the target reachability set as the set of triplets $(t,x,y)$ such that the set $\mathfrak{C}(t,x,y)$ is non-empty.
 That is

 We are interested in characterising $V_g(t)$, through the auxiliary sets

 Notice that the inclusion $V_g(t) \subseteq V_g^-(t)\cap V_g^+(t)$ is immediate.
 The set $V_g^-(t)$ has been studied by \cite{soner2002stochastic,bouchard2009stochastic} and its boundary can be characterised through the auxiliary value function defined below